 The best thing about gel bait is that, when used with certain insecticides, it can kill several generations of cockroaches.
-Roaches feed on one another’s bodies, allowing the dead insects to transmit the poison to the living.
-The droppings of the roaches also pass on the insecticide, thus ensuring widespread death.
+Roaches feed on one another’s bodies and feces, allowing the poisoned and dead insects to transmit the insecticide to the living.

-The use of tent fumigation for cockroaches is not widely recommended.
-Cockroaches can wedge themselves into tiny spaces, hiding in the cracks and crevices around your home.
-This means they can avoid the fumes that settle only on exposed surfaces (such as the floor and furniture).
+Tent fumigation may have limited success against cockroaches as they are known to be able to survive such treatment.
 Even if only a few roaches survive, their high reproduction rate means that they can multiply in no time at all.
 Before you know it, you will find yourself back at square one!

 Insecticides and Chemicals for Cockroach Control

 Boric acid is one of the most common roach control chemicals.
-It is often applied as a dust, which is scattered over surfaces around the home.
+It is often applied as a dust, which is scattered over surfaces around the home and puffed into cracks and crevices where cockroaches hide.
 Roaches then crawl over these surfaces and become coated in the powder.
 They will ingest it when preening their legs and antennae.
 Since boric acid remains effective almost indefinitely as long as it stays dry, this is a great solution for long-term roach control.

 Indoxacarb is an insecticide that is highly effective at cockroach eradication.
-Gel bait often uses it as a component and your pest control expert may also employ indoxacarb to exterminate your roaches.
-As with boric acid, when live roaches come in contact with the feces and dead bodies of poisoned insects, they become poisoned by indoxacarb as well.
+It is often a component of gel baits and your pest control expert may also employ indoxacarb to exterminate your roaches.
+As with baits mentioned above, when live roaches come in contact with the feces and dead bodies of poisoned insects, they become poisoned by indoxacarb as well.
 This insecticide is, therefore, highly effective and can kill up to three generations of cockroaches.

 Roach bait often uses hydramethylnon since it only takes effect once ingested.
 Once eaten by the cockroach, it causes death by disrupting the metabolic processes and energy production of the pest.
 This insecticide is highly effective against German roaches.